-The record button can have 2 functions depending on the value of the parameter "Free mode - Global record Overdub" (see section 6D.4.
-DESCRIPTION OF THE LOOP4LIVE CONFIGURATION PARAMETERS).
+The record button can have 2 functions depending on the value of the parameter GLOBAL_RECORD_OVERDUB (cf. paragraph 6D.
+Loop4Live configuration in Ableton Live).

-- In case the parameter "Free mode Global record Overdub" is not ticked, the button allows to: - Launch record in next available slot in armed tracks (Ableton Live® Intro have a limited number of track).
+- In case the parameter GLOBAL_RECORD_OVERDUB is 0, the button allows to: - Launch record in next available slot in armed tracks (Ableton Live® Intro have a limited number of track).
 Live® will attempt to find the first empty clip slot in the current selection and then on the right.
-Live® won't search before the selected clips. - Stop recording if a clip was recording (but if you are playing with a finite recording loop length, record will stop automatically see section 6).
+Live® won't search before the selected clips. - Stop recording if a clip was recording (but if you are playing with a finite recording loop length, record will stop automatically - see section 6).